 Before joining Houseal Lavigne, Josh worked as the sole staff planner and zoning coordinator for the Village of Maywood, a suburban Chicago community of 23,000 residents.
 In that capacity, he served as the staff liaison for the environmental beautification committee, the historic preservation commission, and the plan commission/zoning board.
-Josh interacted daily with Village officials, residents, developers, architects, and engineers, conducting zoning and development review for projects ranging from residential homeowner improvements to large mixed-use and industrial development Department.
+Josh interacted daily with Village officials, residents, developers, architects, and engineers, conducting zoning and development review for projects ranging from residential homeowner improvements to large mixed-use and industrial developments.
+Josh also handled all GIS mapmaking and data management tasks for the Community Development Department.